defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 ---
 layout: 'tutorial'
 title: "Game Boy sound comparison (better than Herbert Weixelbaum's version)"
-lastUpdated: '2019-03-05T22:25:03+11:00'
+lastUpdated: '2019-06-17T03:31:06+11:00'
 ---

-Page Version: 0.9.8
+Page Version: 0.9.9

 Written by Aquellex<br>
 Contributions from <a href="http://defensemech.com" target="_blank">DEFENSE MECHANISM</a>, <a href="https://soundcloud.com/pain-perdu" target="_blank">Pain Perdu</a>, <a href="https://soundcloud.com/odaxelagnia
-" target="_blank">odaxelagnia</a>, Jack L., <a href="https://soundcloud.com/vaultkid" target="_blank">Vault Kid</a>, <a href="https://www.cheapbeats.net/" target="_blank">cheapshot</a>, <a href="http://kabcorp.fr/" target="_blank">Kabcorp</a>, <a href="https://trash80.com/" target="_blank">Trash80</a> & <a href="https://twitter.com/ImATrackMan/" target="_blank">ImATrackMan</a>
+" target="_blank">odaxelagnia</a>, Jack L., <a href="https://soundcloud.com/vaultkid" target="_blank">Vault Kid</a>, <a href="https://www.cheapbeats.net/" target="_blank">cheapshot</a>, <a href="http://kabcorp.fr/" target="_blank">Kabcorp</a>, <a href="https://trash80.com/" target="_blank">Trash80</a>, <a href="https://twitter.com/ImATrackMan/" target="_blank">ImATrackMan</a>, <a href="https://gbhwdb.gekkio.fi/" target="_blank">gekkio</a>, <a href="https://eldred.fr/" target="_blank">ISSOtm</a> & <a href="https://github.com/LIJI32" target="_blank">LIJI32</a>
 <br>Happy Hippo track by <a href="http://doussis.com" target="_blank">Stello Doussis</a>

 ### PREFACE

 This guide aims to extend the work done by <a href="http://herbertweixelbaum.com/comparison.htm" target="_blank">Herbert Weixelbaum</a> and append more sound comparisons that are missing from his page.

-The title is by no means a malicious attack on Weixelbaum's work (I got the "better than" phrase from a series of satirical Sonic ROM Hacks, so take it as cheeky banter)--what he has done so far for the chipmusic community has been an amazing starting point, but as time has passed over several years, newer discoveries have been made such as the usage of new capacitors, difference between major motherboard revisions etc. (e.g. a CGB-CPU-02 uses the most noisiest headphone amps in contrast to the quieter CGB-CPU-05)
+The title is by no means a malicious attack on Weixelbaum's work (I got the "better than" phrase from a series of satirical Sonic ROM Hacks, so take it as cheeky banter)--what he has done so far for the chipmusic community has been an amazing starting point, but as time has passed over several years, newer discoveries have been unveiled such as replacing capacitors, differences between major mainboard revisions and their likelyhood of carrying specific components etc. (e.g. a CGB-CPU-02 is more likely to carry noisier headphone amps in contrast to CGB-CPU-05, which carry refined amps)

 It should also be noted that any documentation regarding sound comparsions will never truly be completed, as advancements in technology will inevitably allow for newer discoveries to be made.
 Please view any guide you see on the Internet as reference, and be aware of sources that may not be up-to-date, including this one.